-To achieve this study, we used three of LPG cylinder from different company and different cities, and an unformed plate to making the specimens.
-To distinguish between the LPG cylinder gas, and also to mention the name of the companies or cities are indicated by letters.
+To achieve this study, we used three of LPG cylinder from different company and different cities (B, C, D), and an unformed plate (A) to making the specimens.
+To distinguish between the LPG cylinders, and also to mention the name of the companies or cities are indicated by letters.
 The letter (A) is the mentioned to the unformed plate, (B) is the letter for the first cylinder, (C) is the letter for the second cylinder and (D) is the letter for the third cylinder.
-The chemical compositions examination of the test specimens were achieved by spectrometry instrument See figure 2.
+The chemical compositions examination of the test specimens was achieved by spectrometry instrument See Figure 2.
+It is also the results of chemical composition are shown in Table 3.